Shiva Baby (soundtrack): Composition

-Marx, a string player, had sent a library of string assortments to Seligman, which she liked.
-The library consisted of different sounds and palletes which could be made "with a stringed instrument that aren't necessarily what you expect from a classical instrument; and they are not pleasant sounds."
-Seligman wanted a "more dissonant, and violent score" and disregarded the use of melody, which was heavy-handed for the film.
-Hence the idea of Klezmer music was originated and Marx used the music through strings, without being overpowering, a "sweet spot" that Seligman had mentioned.
+Marx, a string player, sent a library of string assortments to Seligman, which she liked.
+The library consisted of different sounds and palettes which could be made "with a stringed instrument that aren't necessarily what you expect from a classical instrument; and they are not pleasant sounds."
+Seligman wanted a "more dissonant, and violent score", one mostly without melody, which would have been heavy-handed for the film.
+Hence the idea of klezmer music arose, and Marx used strings, without being overpowering, a "sweet spot" that Seligman had mentioned.

 Marx suggested that Seligman wanted the score to "really punctuate the anxiety, but nothing else", which, according to her, was a fun task because "what we ended up with was all about torturing the instrument".
-She further suggested adding the score to some scenes it had not originally been intended, making them more stressful.
-In addition to composing, Marx performed strings, violin and cello, while Sam Mazur contributed percussion instrument.
-Seligman referenced, Trey Edward Shults' Krisha (2015) and Safdie brothers' Uncut Gems (2019), as both the films focused on the narrative more than sound, whereas Marx drew parallels between the textural quality of her score to those of the thriller films, Under the Skin (2014), Hereditary (2018) and Midsommar, while its quirkiness attributed to Jon Brion's score for Punch-Drunk Love (2002).
+She further suggested scoring some scenes that had not originally been intended, making them more stressful.
+In addition to composing, Marx performed strings, violin and cello, while Sam Mazur contributed percussion.
+Seligman referenced Trey Edward Shults' Krisha (2015) and Safdie brothers' Uncut Gems (2019), as both the films focused on the narrative more than sound, whereas Marx drew parallels between the textural quality of her score to those of the thriller films Under the Skin (2014), Hereditary (2018) and Midsommar, while its quirkiness was attributed to Jon Brion's score for Punch-Drunk Love (2002).

-While shooting a scene where Danielle looks over at Kim and Max's baby for the first time, getting a good look at them and the baby is crying, Seligman felt that "the dialogue was background noise and the scene was about her really understanding what this baby meant in Max’s life" describing the need for music "which would be awesome to heighten this moment".
+While shooting a scene where Danielle looks over at Kim and Max's baby for the first time, getting a good look at them and the baby is crying, Seligman felt that "the dialogue was background noise and the scene was about her really understanding what this baby meant in Max’s life", describing the need for music "which would be awesome to heighten this moment".
 Marx then layered an assortment of strings trembling over the baby's wails and added rough plucks (referred to Marx's statement on instrumental torture) to punctuate Danielle’s tense movements.
 She said that, "these are generally not sounds that you play and use for a beautifully soloistic violin passage".
 She experimented with circular bowing for musical cues gluing the others together, that utilises the "warm, less defined color" from bowing over the fingerboard as well as the "grating, distorted sound" from near the bridge.
 The sound resulted in a "hypnotic, off-kilter lull," which was "almost like the electricity flowing through Danielle’s veins".